wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/2-users-groups.md

 ![Screenshot of app registration types](../media/02-app-registration-account-types.png)

 Each of the account types supported provides slightly different options.
 However, each of the options includes all users in the organization where the app is registered.
-This means any user within the **All users** blade can sign in to your custom app.
+This means any user within the **All users** blade can sign into your custom app.

-Microsoft identity does support restricting an app to a certain set of users or security groups within your tenant.
+Microsoft identity supports restricting an app to a certain set of users or security groups within your tenant.

-To restrict an application to a subset of users, first enable the setting on the app by selecting the **Enterprise Applications** from the **All applications** menu item within the Azure AD admin center:
+To restrict an application to a subset of users, first enable the setting on the app by selecting **Enterprise Applications** from the **All applications** menu item within the Azure AD admin center:

 ![Screenshot of the enterprise applications list](../media/02-enterprise-applications.png)